-Yet, in the Early-Middle-Ages, the Doctors and Saints used to see, in The Wound of Jesus' Side, The Source of All Graces.
+Yet, in Early-Middle-Ages, The Doctors of The Church, and The Saints, used to see, in The Wound of Jesus's Side, The Source of All Graces.
 Saint Bonaventure invites us "to enter this Wound and to dwell in the quiet of this Heart" (Third Nocturn).

 English: Saint John Eudes, 1673.

 Nederlands: Portret Jean Eudes ca. 1673 - publiek domein, ouderdom.

 Source: Transferred from nl.wikipedia